-But what Angelo Poffo did obviously worked as both Randy Savage and Lanny Poffo became big stars in the industry.
-He hired a young Elizabeth Hulette to be a TV announcer for ICW, which is where she met Randy Savage.
-The two hit it off instantly and were married in 1984.
+Angelo hired a young Elizabeth Hulette to be a TV announcer for ICW.
+There, she met Savage.
+The two hit it off instantly and married in 1984.

-When Randy Savage debuted in WWE in 1985, he brought Miss Elizabeth with him, introducing her as his manager on an episode of “Prime Time Wrestling.”
+When Savage debuted in WWE in 1985, he brought Miss Elizabeth with him, introducing her as his manager on an episode of “Prime Time Wrestling.”
 Over the next seven years, the duo became two of the biggest attractions in WWE.
-After Randy Savage won the Intercontinental Championship from Tito Santana in 1986, Miss Elizabeth began to get more involved in the storylines, beginning with Savage’s long feud with George “The Animal” Steele.
+After Savage won the Intercontinental Championship from Tito Santana in 1986, Liz got more involved in the storylines, beginning with Savage’s long feud with George “The Animal” Steele.

 The two maintained a working relationship in WCW

-Randy Savage was posthumously inducted into the WWE Hall of Fame in 2015.
+In 2015, Savage posthumously entered the WWE Hall of Fame.
 For some reason, Miss Elizabeth has yet to receive that honor.